lvlsgroup/kupatana-light/README.md

-# Kupatana-Light
+# SellingPlatform-light
-Kupatana is a buy and sell site where users can post ads and look at ads that others have posted.
+SellingPlatform is a buy and sell site where users can post ads and look at ads that others have posted.

-Your task is to build a lightweight version of a REST API for Kupatana.
+Your task is to build a lightweight version of a REST API for SellingPlatform.

 ## Requirements
 ### Ad properties